Lucinda Holman Doula & IBCLC

 • Lucinda Holman Doula & IBCLC

-Lucinda Holman Doula & IBCLC I am a Birth & Postpartum Doula and IBCLC.
-Specialist Birth & Breastfeeding Support in Dorset & Hampshire Call me now to book a session on 07932771987.
+Lucinda Holman Doula & IBCLC I am an IBCLC, Birth & Postpartum Doula and HypnoBirthing Practitioner offering specialist Birth, Breastfeeding and Postnatal support in Dorset & Hampshire.

 I'm an International Board Certified Lactation Consultant providing specialist Breastfeeding Support across Dorset and surrounding areas.
 IBCLCs offer families reliable, evidenced based information and breastfeeding support.
 As a private practice IBCLC I visit you in your own home, conduct a full assessment of you and your baby and watch your baby breastfeeding.
 I focus on identifying issues and c